hawkoli1987/Megatron-Bridge/docs/training/peft-config.md

 ```

 ## Supported PEFT Methods
+Megatron Bridge supports two efficient fine-tuning techniques—LoRA and DoRA—that adapt large language models with minimal overhead.
+These methods update only a small set of parameters, preserving the original weights and avoiding changes to model architecture or inference speed.
+Below is a quick guide to configuring and applying them.

 ### [LoRA: Low-Rank Adaptation of Large Language Models](https://arxiv.org/abs/2106.09685)

-LoRA makes fine-tuning efficient by representing weight updates with two low rank decomposition matrices.
+LoRA makes fine-tuning efficient by representing weight updates with two low-rank decomposition matrices.
 The original model weights remain frozen, while the low-rank decomposition matrices are updated to adapt to the new data, keeping the number of trainable parameters low.
 In contrast with adapters, the original model weights and adapted weights can be combined during inference, avoiding any architectural change or additional latency in the model at inference time.

-In Megatron-Bridge, you can customize the adapter bottleneck dimension and the target modules to apply LoRA.
-LoRA can be applied to any linear layer.
-In a transformer model, this includes 1) Q, K, V attention projections, 2) attention output projection layer, and 3) either or both of the two transformer MLP layers.
-For QKV, Megatron-Bridge's attention implementation fuses QKV into a single projection, so our LoRA implementation learns a single low-rank projection for QKV combined.
+In Megatron Bridge, you can configure both the adapter bottleneck dimension and the target modules where LoRA is applied.
+LoRA supports any linear layer, which in transformer models typically includes:

+1. Query, key, and value (QKV) attention projections
+2. The attention output projection
+3. One or both MLP layers

+Megatron Bridge fuses the QKV projections into a single linear layer.
+As a result, LoRA learns a unified low-rank adaptation for the combined QKV representation.

 ```python
 from megatron.bridge.peft.lora import LoRA